Bakhtyar20/Fleet-Managament/README.md

 This monthly refresh process is especially valuable for a business with large fleets, where even minor improvements in efficiency can lead to substantial cost savings and improved customer service.

+first_country_list, second_country_list, and third_country_list contain subsidiary list as mentioned above are grouped for processing the fleet data refresh.
+This notebook triggers the execution of two other Databricks notebooks:
+PDM FLEET: This notebook is called for each subsidiary in the refresh list, performing the main fleet data refresh process.
+PDM_Masking: This notebook applies data masking to the refreshed data, preparing it for secure storage in SQL Server.
+These notebooks are dynamically run depending on specific conditions, such as the success or failure of the data refresh and masking requirements.

+This Databricks notebook facilitates the automated monthly refresh of fleet data for the Pricing Data Mart (PDM), ensuring accurate, up-to-date information across subsidiaries.
+It identifies subsidiaries for refresh based on predefined country lists, schedules operations according to the working days of each month, and checks the currency of fleet reports before processing.
+Data snapshots are taken for the current, previous, and two-month-old files, ensuring robust data retention.
+If data refresh fails for any subsidiary, alerts are generated and sent to relevant stakeholders.
+Additionally, the notebook applies data masking for security before storage in SQL Server.
+By automating these tasks, the notebook enhances operational efficiency, supports compliance, and ensures accurate data availability for business insights

+after fleet refresh:
+Data Snapshots and File Management:

+Based on the date, snapshots of fleet tables (PDM_FLEET_T_PREV_MTH and PDM_FLEET_T_2_MTH_OLD) are created by copying files.
+This step keeps track of the current, previous, and two-month-old snapshots.

+At the end of this notebook, a JSON dump is created containing key output parameters (run_sql_out) which signal the status of the refresh.
+This JSON file is then used by an external pipeline (likely in Azure Data Factory) to trigger subsequent processes based on the notebook's outcome.
+This setup ensures seamless, automated integration with the larger data processing workflow.

 # Fleet-Managament[PDM_FLEET_MV.zip](https://github.com/user-attachments/files/17541323/PDM_FLEET_MV.zip)